 Debris Size

-Negative Air systems remove not just fine particles but also larger construction debris, plaster, and — yes — actual objects.
+Air whip systems remove not just fine particles but also larger construction debris, plaster, and — yes — actual objects.
 We've pulled out toys, pet food, rodents, and a Monopoly $100 bill from residential ducts over the years.

-Rotary Brush systems can't handle larger debris.
+Brush-based systems can't handle larger debris.
 Their small nozzle size means large objects simply block the vacuum.
 That debris stays in your ductwork.

 HVAC Dampers